12 Days

 Living in the Himalayan region, we rely heavily on the natural environment.
 The economic sources of the Himalayan people are tourism, agriculture, local farming, and animal husbandry.
 Their crop cultivation includes potatoes, barley, maize, buckwheat, and many more.

 Their domestic species include Yak and Sheep.
-During your trek to the Manaslu region, you will gain insights into this nature-dependent lifestyle.
+During your trek to the Manaslu region, you will gain insights into this nature-dependent way of life.

 Moreover, people in the Himalayan region are warm-hearted and will welcome you with genuine hospitality.
 The Himalayan lifestyle is truly captivating.
 It is stepping into areas of nature composed of stunning landscapes, rich cultures, and traditions.